BS Biology, Andrews University

-Andrews alumnus Gordon Atkins teaches one semester of the Foundations of Biology course, Ornithology, Neurobiology, and Animal Behavior.
+Andrews alumnus Gordon Atkins has taught Foundations of Biology, Ornithology, Neurobiology, and Animal Behavior.
 Atkins completed his Ph.D. in biology at McGill University in 1987.
 He then returned to Andrews as a postdoctoral fellow in Stout's laboratory, a position he held until joining the faculty.
-Atkins also coordinates the undergraduate research program.

 My major interest is in neurethology of auditory communication.
 This includes studying the neural basis of auditory behavior in the cricket.